ibm-cloud-docs/Registry/registry_cli_reference.md

     ```
     {: screen}

--   Run the following command to display the exposed ports for a specified image:
+-   Run the following `bx cr image-inspect` command to display the exposed ports for a specified image:

     ```
     bx cr image-inspect ibmliberty --format "{{ .Config.ExposedPorts }}"